ErenEfendi/SmartHome/README.md

 ### Firebase Messaging
-Bu projede Firebase Cloud Messaging (FCM) kullanılmıştır.
+Firebase Cloud Messaging (FCM) is used in this project.

 ![image](https://github.com/user-attachments/assets/55d66f54-c9c5-4234-9254-014dc7ef612a)